McKeesport Police Department

 The McKeesport Police Department, commonly referred to as McKeesport Police, is the primary law enforcement agency for the City of McKeesport, Pennsylvania.
-The department employs over 50 officers, and serves an area of 6.47mi² and population of approximately 21,000, including the borough of Dravosburg.
-It is the second largest municipal law enforcement agency in Allegheny County.
+The department employs over 29 officers, and serves an area of 6.47mi² and population of approximately 21,000, including the borough of Dravosburg.
+It was the second largest municipal law enforcement agency in Allegheny County.

 Organization

 The executive of the McKeesport Police Department is the Chief of Police, who is appointed by the mayor, and assisted by the Assistant Chief of Police.
-The Chief of Police is Adam Alfer, since February 2019.
+The Chief of Police is Josh Alfer, since February 2025.
 The department is in turn divided into two bureaus, each commanded by a Captain.

 Patrol Bureau

 The Patrol Bureau provides patrol and response services.
 The department operates a three shift structure.
 This consists of the 7 a.m. to 3 p.m. "daylight" shift, the 3 p.m. to 11 p.m. shift and the 11 p.m. to 7 a.m. shift.
 At minimum, each shift consists of a commander, a warden, and three to four motor patrol units.
 Additional motor patrol units and a field supervisor may be deployed.
-In addition, foot and bicycle patrol officers may be assigned to downtown and neighbourhood areas respectively.
+In addition, foot and bicycle patrol officers may be assigned to downtown and neighbourhood areas respectively (no longer provided).
 Two specialist units support patrol officers, each supervised by a lieutenant.